Titus Quinctius Capitolinus Barbatus: Fourth Consulship

 In 446 BC, Titus Quinctius was elected consul for the fourth time alongside Agrippa Furius Fusus.

 After the fall of the despotic Decemvirs, internal sedition broke out again.
 The Aequi and Volsci, taking advantage once more of the instability of the Roman political situation, ravaged Latium unopposed.
 Titus Quinctius then addressed the people noting the critical discord between the patricians and the plebeians and the fact that the people refuse to take up arms when the enemy was at the gates, preferring instead to attack the patricians.
 His speech had quite an effect on the people.
 The two consuls were then able to gather an army as the people were willing to be mobilized to fight the invaders.
 Agrippa Furius Fusus handed over the supreme command to Titus Quinctius, only keeping command of a part of the army.
 The Roman army managed to repulse the invading Aequi and Volscians and then took the enemy camp and gathered a large booty, part of which was the result of the Aequi and Volscians' earlier looting of Latium.

 During the same year, the consuls were retained by the inhabitants of two Latin cities, Ardea and Aricia, to mediate a territorial dispute.

 Interrex

 In 444 BC Titus Quinctius was appointed interrex to hold the comitia.
-The year had begun by a election of three consular tribunes who had after three months been forced to abdicate because of flaws in their auspices of their election.
+The year had begun by an election of three consular tribunes who had after three months been forced to abdicate because of flaws in their auspices of their election.
 They were replaced by two consuls, Lucius Papirius Mugillanus and Lucius Sempronius Atratinus.